uqbar-project/website-wollok-ts/README.md

 └── tsconfig.json
 ```

-Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
-Each file is exposed as a route based on its file name.
+- starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
+- each file is exposed as a route based on its file name.

-Images can be added to `src/assets/` and embedded in Markdown with a relative link.
+- images can be added to `src/assets/` and embedded in Markdown with a relative link.

-Static assets, like favicons, can be placed in the `public/` directory.
+- static assets, like favicons, can be placed in the `public/` directory.

 ## 🧞 Commands